Fire safety: In hot pursuit of secure fire detectors

 Siemens has been researching and working hard to fulfill this promise.
-At the beginning of 2016, at the Building Technologies headquarters in Zug, the company put their brand new FireLab into operation: an ultramodern fire-testing laboratory in which fire detectors of the latest generation are developed and tested using sophisticated methods.
+At the beginning of 2016, the company put their brand new FireLab into operation: an ultramodern fire-testing laboratory in which fire detectors of the latest generation are developed and tested using sophisticated methods.
 “We have eight different test fires in order to check our fire detectors for their suitability for daily use and to test various environmental conditions,” explains Urs Schmid, head of the FireLab.

 A demonstration shows how this works in the everyday laboratory practice: Inside the fire room – a space of almost 100 square meters with white tiled walls that make one think of a cooling system – an alcohol fire is ignited.
 The flames flicker yellow and orange on the concrete floor as weak smoke rises to a ceiling mounted with various fire detectors to be tested.
 The room is completely sealed, the air filtered in and out.
 At first nothing happens – not until two minutes and 40 seconds later when a detector goes off.
 “We’re measuring temperature, the development of gasses and aerosols, as well as smoke particles,” explains Schmid.
 The corresponding trajectories of these parameters can be tracked on a monitor outside the fire room.
 Whether an alarm is triggered sooner or later depends on the fire detector’s configured level of sensitivity.